JorgeToAn/go-do/README.md

 go install github.com/JorgeToAn/go-do@latest
 ```

-To verify if the CLI was installed corrrectly, use `godo --version`.
+To verify if the CLI was installed corrrectly, use `go-do version`.